 - Section 4: Term.
-All members, except for ex-officio members, shall not serve more than two - 2 (2) consecutive terms. - 3 Section 5: Representation.
-The membership of the Executive Committee shall represent the - 4 various segments and geographical territories of the Conference.
-In order to assure that each - area of the conference is adequately represented, a member shall be asked to resign replaced if - 6 he/she misses more than three (3) unexcused meetings per year.
-The executive officers of the - 7 Union or their designee are permanent invitees of the Executive Committee. - 8 Section 6: Delegated Authority.
-The Executive Committee of the Conference is delegated the - 9 authority to act on behalf of the constituents between regular Constituency Meetings, including - the authority to elect or remove for cause Executive Officers, Vice Presidents, directors of - departments/services, and Executive Committee, Standing Committee, and Special Committee - 12 members. - Section 7: Administrative Authority.
-The Executive Committee shall have full administrative - 14 authority to: - A. Appoint all departmental directors, associate departmental directors, associate treasurers - or assistant treasurers at either its first or second meeting following a regular - 17 Constituency Meeting. - B. Fill for the current term any vacancies that may occur by death, resignation, or otherwise, - in the Executive Committee, Standing Articles and Bylaws Committee and Special - 20 Committees, departments, or any office which have been filled by Conference or - 21 Constituency Meeting election or appointment.
-If a new President is to be elected, the - President of the Union or the President's designee shall chair the Executive Committee. - The filling of vacancies on the Executive Committee shall require the affirmative vote of - 24 two-thirds (2/3) of the members of the Executive Committee. - C. Employ ministers, educators, support staff, and other persons deemed necessary for the - work of the Conference. - D. Grant and withdraw credentials and licenses.
-The withdrawal of credentials shall require - the affirmative vote of two-thirds (2/3) of the members of the Executive Committee. - E. Appoint committees and subcommittees as deemed appropriate or necessary.
-The - membership of each committee and subcommittee shall include no less than two - members of the Executive Committee.
-Each committee and subcommittee shall have and - may exercise the authority of the Executive Committee to the extent provided in the - resolution of the Executive Committee designating or appointing said committee or as - provided by the Article of Incorporation or Bylaws of the Conference.
-A Charter voted - by the Executive Committee shall clearly identify the membership and term of reference - of each appointed committee. - F. Ask for the resignation of Executive Committee members by a two-thirds (2/3) vote. - Section 8: Regular Meetings.
-The Executive Committee may schedule regular meetings at such times and places as it may select.
+All members, except for ex-officio members, shall not serve more than two 1 - (2) consecutive terms.
+2 various segments and geographical territories of the Conference.
+In order to assure that each 4 area of the conference is adequately represented, a member shall be asked to resign replaced if 5 he/she misses more than three (3) unexcused meetings per year.
+The executive officers of the б Union or their designee are permanent invitees of the Executive Committee.
+7 authority to act on behalf of the constituents between regular Constituency Meetings, including 9 the authority to elect or remove for cause Executive Officers, Vice Presidents, directors of departments/services, and Executive Committee, Standing Committee, and Special Committee 11 members.
+12

+Section 5: Representation.
+The membership of the Executive Committee shall represent the 3

+Section 6: Delegated Authority.
+The Executive Committee of the Conference is delegated the 8

+Section 7: Administrative Authority.
+The Executive Committee shall have full administrative 13 authority to: 14

+- A. Appoint all departmental directors, associate departmental directors, associate treasurers 15 or assistant treasurers at either its first or second meeting following a regular 16 Constituency Meeting.
+17 - B. Fill for the current term any vacancies that may occur by death, resignation, or otherwise, 18 in the Executive Committee, Standing Articles and Bylaws Committee and Special 19 Committees, departments, or any office which have been filled by Conference or 20 Constituency Meeting election or appointment.
+If a new President is to be elected, the 21 President of the Union or the President's designee shall chair the Executive Committee.
+22 The filling of vacancies on the Executive Committee shall require the affirmative vote of 23 two-thirds (2/3) of the members of the Executive Committee.
+24 - C. Employ ministers, educators, support staff, and other persons deemed necessary for the 25 work of the Conference.
+26 - D. Grant and withdraw credentials and licenses.
+The withdrawal of credentials shall require 27 the affirmative vote of two-thirds (2/3) of the members of the Executive Committee.
+28 - E. Appoint committees and subcommittees as deemed appropriate or necessary.
+The 29 membership of each committee and subcommittee shall include no less than two 30 members of the Executive Committee.
+Each committee and subcommittee shall have and 31 may exercise the authority of the Executive Committee to the extent provided in the 32 resolution of the Executive Committee designating or appointing said committee or as 33 provided by the Article of Incorporation or Bylaws of the Conference.
+A Charter voted 34 by the Executive Committee shall clearly identify the membership and term of reference 35 of each appointed committee.
+36 - F. Ask for the resignation of Executive Committee members by a two-thirds (2/3) vote.
+37

+Section 8: Regular Meetings.
+The Executive Committee may schedule regular meetings at 38 such times and places as it may select.
+39